-Teach First ambassadors (that’s what we call everyone who’s been through our Leadership Development Programme) are a highly skilled bunch and they’re often keen to donate those skills to a great cause or two:
+Teach First ambassadors are a highly skilled bunch and they’re often keen to donate those skills to a great cause.
+Here are a few examples.

 Helping supply clean water in Malawi

-Adam Wynne was eager to use the skills he gained on our Leadership Development Programme to support international development projects.
+Adam Wynne was eager to use the skills he gained on our Training Programme to support international development projects.
 That’s why he became a trustee of charity United Purpose.

 Teach First ambassadors have a huge amount to offer as a trustee.
 We bring energy, leadership skills and commitment to learning, not to mention any specific industry and functional skills.

 Hearing from the people United Purpose’s work has helped is wonderful.
 I recently visited our clean water and sanitation programmes in rural Malawi.
 One community elder described to me how the pump we drilled has given 15 local villages a reliable source of water to drink and wash with.
 It is incredible to see how a donation we receive gets transformed into such a life-changing impact.